Simply-laced quantum connections generalising KZ: The KZ connection and the star

-The main idea is to replace the product $Q_iP_i \in \End(W^0)$ that appears in \eqref{eq:slims_star} with the residue $R_i \in \End(W^0)$ that appears in \eqref{eq:Schlesinger}.
-This transforms the former into the latter, as one sees directly on the explicit formulae.
+In this section we show that the classical Hamiltonian reduction of the simply-laced Hamiltonians system~\eqref{eq:slims_star} yields the Schlesinger Hamiltonians~\eqref{eq:schlesinger_hamiltonians}.
+The formal procedure is to replace the matrix product $Q_iP_i$ that appears in~\eqref{eq:slims_star} with the residue $R_i$ that appears in~\eqref{eq:schlesinger_hamiltonians}, and we will turn this into an algebraic statement.